 The Yamaha Bolt comes under many names.
 I’ve seen XVS950 or XVS950CU, Star bolt, V-Star Bolt, or even the complete “Yamaha XVS950 V-Star Bolt R-Spec” which gets to be a bit of a mouthful.

 The Yamaha Bolt is part of Yamaha’s “Sport Heritage” line, which you’d know just from looking at Yamaha’s website, so that’s not news.
-But also part of that line is the much more technologically advanced XSR900 (which I guess didn’t get the 2021 update like the MT-09 did, so maybe it is heritage…).
+But also part of that line is the much more technologically advanced XSR900 (which didn’t get the 2021 update like the MT-09 until 2022, so maybe it is slightly heritage…).
 So the Bolt definitely sits on the “heritage” side of “sport heritage”.

 A Yamaha Bolt is, at first, a kind of confusing proposition.
 Part of the attractiveness of buying a new motorcycle from a Japanese company like Yamaha is that you get technology.
 And then there’s the bolt, staring at you and saying “who needs this new-fangled technology?
 This is all you need!”

 On the face of it, the Bolt is a pretty old-fashioned machine.
 Look at it.
-It’s a naked bike, unabashedly competing with semi-upright cruisers like the air-cooled up-to-2020 Harley-Davidson Sportster (the smaller ones, anyway).
+It’s a naked bike, unabashedly competing with semi-upright cruisers like the up-to-2020 Harley-Davidson Sportster (the smaller ones, anyway).
 It’s air-cooled.
 There’s no ABS on most of them (I hear it’s available in Asia, maybe in Europe).

 At least it has an overhead cam design with two valves per cylinder, which in theory would let it rev higher (though in practice does not).